Different courses have different application methods. Click below to see how to apply for your chosen course

 Part time courses for skills and leisure

-Please complete and pay for our skills and leisure courses using the online store
+Please choose your course, complete the enrolment form and pay for our skills and leisure courses using the online store

 Alternatively, you can complete an enrolment form and return it to the customer services team Customer Service Team, Kirklees College, Huddersfield Centre, Waterfront Quarter, Manchester Road, HD1 3LD or deliver your form to a reception desk at any Kirklees College centre and mark for the attention of Customer Services.